joseph-yoon/VC-Constitution/constitution/vc_constitution.md

 * [5] Passed 05/2004
 * [6] Passed 12/06/2011
 * [7] Passed 04/28/2019
+* [8] Passed 04/05/2021

 # IV.
 Meal Plan

 Meals are provided starting after house cleanup and ending somewhere toward the end of study week, skipping school holidays, as decided by stewards.
 Dinners are served Sunday at 6:00pm and Monday through Friday at 7:00 pm.
-People who cannot make it to the meal can request that a "save plate" be labeled and set aside for them.<sup>1</sup> In addition, Crammies can munch on "PC food".
+People who cannot make it to the meal can request that a "save plate" be labeled and set aside for them.<sup>1</sup> In addition, house ,members and meal planners<sup>10</sup> can munch on "PC food".
 Leftovers are PC.
 Save plates become PC after 1 pm the next day.
 It has always been the policy that every meal contains a complete meal for vegetarians, so that if a meat dish is provided, an alternative vegetarian meal should be provided as well.
 It will be the policy that stewards will make their best attempt to accommodate all dietary restrictions.<sup>2</sup> It is customary to serve meat two days a week.

 The meal plan is a significant part of membership at the house, so all house members are required to be on the meal plan, except in the case of extenuating circumstances (e.g. disability, severe illness or allergy).
 House members who wish to be taken off the meal plan in that case must contact the stewards and the president, and they will be reimbursed for the cost of the meal plan, and will not be able to access any part of the meal plan.
 This includes PC food from cook groups and any staples.<sup>9</sup>